codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 1. Codefresh works with all major Git platforms and Cloud providers.
 There is no lock-in with any particular vendor.
 1. Codefresh has [several unique features]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/) such as a [distributed docker layer cache]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/), an automounted shared volume, a private Docker registry and a private Helm repository.
 1. Specifically for Kubernetes/Helm, Codefresh has a [Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/), a [Helm dashboard]({{site.baseurl}}/docs/new-helm/helm-releases-management/), a [Helm charts browser]({{site.baseurl}}/docs/new-helm/add-helm-repository/) and a [Helm environment board]({{site.baseurl}}/docs/new-helm/helm-environment-promotion/).
-1. The private Docker registry and all cluster integrations are automatically available to all pipelines.
-You don't need `docker login` commands or `kubectl` commands to setup a Kube config inside your pipeline.
+1. The Docker registry integrations and all cluster integrations are automatically available to all pipelines.
+You don't need `docker login` commands or `kubectl` commands to setup a Kube context inside your pipeline.
 1. Codefresh covers the full software lifecycle.
 You can see a release on the cluster dashboard, click on it, go to the docker image, click on it and go the build that created it, all from a single interface.
 Codefresh is batteries-included CI/CD.

 **Q. How is Codefresh different than Jenkins?**